zbh888/Awesome/README.md

 Like said in the paper, there's also things can be done by the network issue.
 This implementation also checks the error caused by network issue, like missing package due to network delay.
 I'm trying to make the user catch every reason why causing the failure.

+Aggregation part has been tested by changing some parameter like message or nonce in the simple test to see if it returns invalid users.

 ### Things learned during testing